 - Send your family Christmas letter by email, post it on your blog, or message it to Facebook friends.

-- Drop off cards in-person to local folks that you want to send greetings to.
+- Drop off cards in person to local folks you want to send greetings to.

-- Skip sending cards to anyone that you are in regular communication with.
+- Skip sending cards to anyone that you aren't in regular communication with.
 Keep up the card exchange with elderly friends and relatives who aren't online or are in nursing homes.

 - Divide your list of friends in half and alternate years of sending cards.
 Send cards to the first half one year, then the next year send cards to the other half.

 Include a personal message, photo, or newsletter with family updates.